playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 Instead of a direct analogous, React's functional components have a different API [called "Hooks"](https://reactjs.org/docs/hooks-intro.html).
 These Hooks can then be used to recreate similar effects to lifecycle methods.

-For example, in the above code, we're using `useEffect` with an empty array as the second argument in order to create a [side effect](// TODO: Link to glossary) that runs only once per render.
+For example, in the above code, we're using `useEffect` with an empty array as the second argument to create a [side effect](// TODO: Link to glossary) that runs only once per render.

 We'll touch on what a side effect is and what the empty array is doing in just a moment.